 Figure 2: Networks without Native IP Support

-In contrast, local networks that natively support IP such as Thread and Wi-Fi can forward and route application payloads without intervention.
+By contrast, local networks that natively support IP, such as Thread and Wi-Fi can forward and route application payloads without intervention.
 Packets encrypted in the local network can remain secured end to end, as shown in Figure 3.